President of Allegheny College

-Dr. Mullen also serves on boards for the Allegheny Conference on Community Development, and the Pennsylvania Economy League of Greater Pittsburgh, and the Meadville Medical Center.
+Dr. Mullen also serves on boards for the Pennsylvania Economy League of Greater Pittsburgh and the Meadville Medical Center.

 In addition to his leadership roles in higher education and civic organizations, Dr. Mullen has been a sought-after lecturer in public policy and civility in public discourse, where his work focuses on the American presidency, as well as history and political science.
 Dr. Mullen is a Magna Cum Laude graduate of the College of the Holy Cross in Worcester, Massachusetts.
 He holds a master of public policy degree from the John F. Kennedy School of Government at Harvard University and a doctorate in higher education from the University of Massachusetts at Amherst.Visit the full President’s Office site

 The Administrative Executive Committee (AEC) is the primary policy-making body of the College.
 The AEC reviews all major financial, administrative, academic, and programmatic issues.

 Associate Provost and Director of The Allegheny Gateway, Professor of Environmental Science